 How to Steam Carrots without a Steamer Basket

 Add the carrots to the pressure cooker first, then add the water and any seasonings.
-Since the carrots will be partially submerged in water, they will retain more moisture after cooking and maybe slightly more cooked at the bottom (soaked part) versus top.
+Since the carrots will be partially submerged in water, they will retain more moisture after cooking and maybe be slightly more cooked at the bottom (soaked part) than at the top.

-To steam carrots on the stove, fill a skillet with ½-inch deep water.
-Bring the water to a boil, add carrot pieces, cover and cook for 5 minutes on medium-high heat, until all the water has evaporated.
-Adjust the cook time to reach your desired level of tenderness in carrots.
+Fill a skillet with ½-inch deep water to steam carrots on the stove.
+Bring the water to a boil, add carrot pieces, cover, and cook for 5 minutes on medium-high heat until all the water has evaporated.
+Adjust the cooking time to reach your desired level of tenderness in carrots.

-Depending on what I'm serving these carrots with, I sometimes skip the seasoning to enjoy their naturally sweet flavors, or toss them with one of the following seasonings.
+Steamed carrots make a delicious side dish with a variety of foods.
+Depending on what I'm serving these carrots with, I sometimes skip the seasoning to enjoy their naturally sweet flavors or toss them with one of the following seasonings.

-- Butter & Maple: 2 teaspoon unsalted butter + 1 teaspoon maple syrup (or honey).
-Toss cooked carrots until nicely coated.
+- Butter & Maple: Combine 2 teaspoons unsalted butter with 1 teaspoon maple syrup (or honey).
+Toss the cooked carrots until nicely coated.

-- Zesty Indian: ½ teaspoon each of cumin and chaat masala + 1 teaspoon lime juice + ¼ teaspoon salt.
+- Zesty Indian: ½ teaspoons each of cumin and chaat masala, 1 teaspoon lime juice, ¼ teaspoon salt.
 Toss cooked carrots until nicely coated.

 - Classic: ¼ teaspoon each of sea salt and freshly ground pepper.
 Toss cooked carrots until nicely coated.

-- Herbed Butter: 2 teaspoon salted butter + 2 teaspoon parsley, or cilantro.
-Heat 1 teaspoon olive oil in a pan and add cooked carrots and seasoning.
-Saute 2 minutes.
+- Herbed Butter: 2 teaspoons salted butter + 2 teaspoons parsley or cilantro.
+Heat 1 teaspoon olive oil in a pan, add cooked carrots and seasoning and saute for 2 minutes.

-- Spicy & Sweet: ½ teaspoon each of chili powder & brown sugar.
-Heat 1 teaspoon olive oil in a pan and add cooked carrots and seasoning.
-Saute 2 minutes.
+- Spicy & Sweet: ½ teaspoons each of chili powder and brown sugar.
+Heat 1 teaspoon olive oil in a pan, add cooked carrots and seasoning and saute for 2 minutes.

-- Garlic & Herb: 2 teaspoon oil + 1 teaspoon Italian seasoning blend.
+- Garlic & Herb: 2 teaspoons oil + 1 teaspoon Italian seasoning blend.
 Heat olive oil in a pan and add cooked carrots and seasoning.
 Saute 2 to 3 minutes.

 Recipe Tips & Notes